digitalheir/java-probabilistic-earley-parser/README.md

 where rewrite rules may be non-deterministic and have a probability attached to them.

+The parser seems to work correctly and efficiently, but is still < v1.0 because I have not added as much utility functions and tests as I would like.

 For a theoretical grounding of this work, refer to [*Stolcke, An Efficient Probabilistic Context-Free
            Parsing Algorithm that Computes Prefix
            Probabilities*](http://www.aclweb.org/anthology/J95-2002).